 Under an agreement between Sohu and SoEasy Internet Finance Group Limited ("SoEasy") entered into in August 2014, Sohu invested \$4.8 million and \$16.3 million in SoEasy on August 2014 and April 2015, respectively.
 In February 2016, Sohu invested an additional \$10.5 million in SoEasy.
+Sohu accounted for its investments in SoEasy under long-term investments.
 These investments include both preferred shares and common shares.
 Sohu accounted for its investment in SoEasy's preferred shares under the cost method, since they were not considered to be common shares in substance and had no readily determinable fair value.
 Sohu accounted for its investment in SoEasy's common shares under the equity method, since Sohu can exercise significant influence but does not own a majority of SoEasy's equity capital or control SoEasy.
-As of March 31, 2016, the carrying value of Sohu's investment in SoEasy was \$25.3 million.
+As of June 30, 2016, the carrying value of Sohu's investment in SoEasy was \$25.1 million.